angelofallars/glap/README.md

 # glap

 Glap is an incomplete rewrite of grep in Go.
+It can find lines that match a pattern from standard input or from mulptile files.
 Currently supports a few options.

 Available options: